hammerstefan/pipeline-dash/README.md

 ```

 ### Jobs YAML Files
-The `cli dash` command requires a `JOBS_FILE`, which is a YAML file that specifies the pipeline of jobs that you want
+The `cli dash` command requires a `PIPELINE_CONFIG`, which is a YAML file that specifies the pipeline of jobs that you
-to collect data for and visualize.
+want to collect data for and visualize.

 The file consists of a mapping of servers and the pipelines on each of those servers.
 Pipeline collections are defined
 by and entry starting with a `.` (e.g. `.cool-project`).
 Collections with the same name (and hierachy) across multiple